mozngige/Event-managment-app-back/README.md

 # Description

-This project is a simple responsive backend website that has ruby on rails as the backend
+This project is a simple responsive backend website that has ruby on rails as the backend.

 # Installation process
 clone to the github Repo https://github.com/chwadoow/Event-managment-app-back Unzip the downloaded files in a folder of choice.Open the index file from the zipped file with any browser.